 4.1 All candidates for offices to be filled at the Annual Meeting shall fulfill the responsibilities delineated in the "Regulations and Procedures for APhA-ASP National Officer Elections" as established by the APhA-ASP National Executive Committee.

 4.2 The APhA-ASP National President shall appoint, no later than the APhA-ASP Opening Session at the APhA Annual Meeting, a Nominating Committee consisting of a chair and a representative from each of the eight (8) APhA-ASP regions.
-All must be members of APhA.
-The APhA-ASP Nominating Committee may slate two (2) candidates for the office of APhA-ASP National President-elect and two (2) candidates for the office of APhA-ASP Speaker of the House.
-For the two (2) APhA-ASP National Member-at-large positions, the Nominating Committee may slate a total of four (4) candidates.
+All committee members must be members of APhA.
+The APhA-ASP Nominating Committee may slate up to two (2) candidates for the office of APhA-ASP National President-elect and two (2) candidates for the office of APhA-ASP Speaker of the House.
+For the two (2) APhA-ASP National Member-at-large positions, the Nominating Committee may slate up to a total of four (4) candidates.
 An informal announcement of the slate may be made at any time after the Committee's selection of candidates.

 4.3 The Nominating Committee is bound by the "Regulations and Procedures for APhA-ASP National Officer Elections."